Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 ## Agentless deployment

-There has been a lot of interest in "agentless hunting" especially since many people come from backgrounds where PowerShell is used for this purpose.
+There has been a lot of interest in "agentless hunting" using Velociraptor, especially since many people come from backgrounds where PowerShell is used for this purpose.

-There are many reasons why agentless hunting is appealing - there are already a ton of endpoint agents and yet another one may not be welcome.
-Sometimes we need to deploy endpoint agents as part of a DFIR engagement and we may not want to permanently install yet another agent on endpoints.
+There are many reasons why agentless hunting is appealing.
+These are the ones we hear most often:

+* There are already a ton of endpoint agents and yet another one may not be welcome.
+* Sometimes we need to deploy endpoint agents as part of a DFIR engagement and we may not want to permanently install yet another agent on endpoints.

 In the agentless deployment scenario, we simply run the binary from a network share using Group Policy settings.
 The downside to this approach is that the